cavo789/blog/blog/XXX/docker-joomla-restore-jpa/index.md

 ### We need a backup for sure

-Please also download a backup of your existing site and save it in the same folder.
-For standardization needs, please call that file `backup.jpa`
+Please also put a backup of your existing site and save it in the same folder.
+For standardisation needs, please call that file `backup.jpa`.

+To make this step more explicit: jump to your existing Joomla website and, using Akeeba Backup, create a backup (file format: `.jpa`) and download the backup.
+Please rename the backup file like this: `backup.jpa`.

 ### And finally, we need Akeeba Kickstart

 Finally, we also need to have two files coming from **[Akeeba Kickstart](https://www.akeeba.com/download.html#kickstart)**.

-By following the link [Akeeba Kickstart](https://www.akeeba.com/download.html#kickstart), we'll be able to download a ZIP file (called `kickstart-core-xxx.zip` where `xxx` is a version number).
-Proceed to the download and open the zip file: we'll get two files in it.
+By following the link [Akeeba Kickstart](https://www.akeeba.com/download.html#kickstart), we'll be able to download a `.zip` file (called `kickstart-core-xxx.zip` where `xxx` is a version number).
+Proceed to the download and open the archives: we'll get two files in it.
 Please copy these files in your folder.

+The two files we need are called `en-GB.kickstart.ini` and `kickstart.phsp`.

 ## Before starting